Richard R. Drake, PhD

 Office: CRI 314

 In my laboratory, we are applying a variety of mass spectrometry-based approaches to identify molecular diagnostic and prognostic biomarkers of cancer, using the resources within the MUSC Proteomics Center and Mass Spectrometry Facility.
-Our emphasis is the application of these tools for analysis of clinically derived tissues, fluids and exosomes to develop proteomic-based or small molecule diagnostic assays, with a particular focus on glycosylation and its role in disease.
+Our emphasis is on the application of these resources for imaging mass spectrometry analysis of clinically derived tissues, fluids and exosomes to develop proteomic-based or small molecule diagnostic assays, with a particular focus on glycosylation and its role in disease.
 A new state-of-the-art, translational MALDI Imaging Research Center has been created.
-The facility is anchored by a dual-source Bruker Daltonic 7T Solarix FTICR mass spectrometer, as well as a new rapifleX TIssueTyper MALDI-TOF, autofleX III MALDI-TOF and an HTX TM sprayer.
+The facility is anchored by a dual-source Bruker Daltonic 7T solariX FTICR mass spectrometer, as well as a new rapifleX TIssueTyper MALDI-TOF, autofleX III MALDI-TOF and an HTX TM sprayer.
 These are complemented by a Thermo Orbitrap Elite mass spectrometer and an Agilent Triversa Nanomate with LESA-MS for direct analysis of post-translational modifications to proteins.
 This instrumentation is being applied to multiple translational cancer research projects within my laboratory, as well as collaborations within the department and throughout the NCI-designated Hollings Cancer Center.
 These projects combine the capabilities of the MUSC Proteomics Center with clinical research, lipidomic, biorepository and molecular pathology resources, as well as strong collaborations with other Center principal investigators, Peggi Angel, Anand Mehta and Lauren Ball.
 Current types of cancer being targeted include prostate, breast, liver, colon, kidney, lung and pancreatic cancers.
 The major research areas of the Drake laboratory are summarized as follows.